electron/electron/CONTRIBUTING.md

 but before doing that please read the notes below and include as many details as possible with your report.
 If you can, please include:
   * The version of Electron you are using
-  * The operating system you are using
+  * The specifications of the operating system you are using
   * If applicable, what you were doing when the issue arose and what you expected to happen
 * Other things that will help resolve your issue: